simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 - **Training programs** within the DoD Cyberspace Workforce Qualification and Management Program must cover **70%** of the **core task and KSA content** of the work role, aligned with the applicable proficiency level.
 This ensures that individuals receive comprehensive training specific to their assigned cyberspace responsibilities.
 - Approved training must be **completed within the past 5 years**, ensuring that individuals stay updated with the latest knowledge and skills in the rapidly evolving cyberspace domain.
 However, individuals with **continuous work experience** in the relevant discipline can demonstrate their ongoing competence without time restrictions.
 - OSD and DoD Components are responsible for **documenting a list of acceptable training offerings** and their relevance to specific work roles and proficiency levels.
 These offerings are then submitted to the **Cyberspace Workforce Management Board (CWMB)** for inclusion in the appropriate work role qualification matrix.
 This centralized approval process ensures that training aligns with program requirements.
-- It's important to note that **all external training offerings**, whether government-developed, sponsored, or commercial products, **require prior approval from the CWMB** to ensure compliance with the program's standards and criteria.
+- Note that **all external training offerings**, whether government-developed, sponsored, or commercial products, **require prior approval from the CWMB** to ensure compliance with the program's standards and criteria.

 By establishing clear guidelines for training, the DoD Cyberspace Workforce Qualification and Management Program ensures that individuals receive the necessary knowledge and skills to effectively perform their cyberspace work roles.
 The program promotes continuous learning and up-to-date training, enabling the cyberspace workforce to stay proficient in their respective domains.